|

 such treatment.

-At the end of the day, we are aiming toward a
+At the end of the day, we are surely aiming toward a world wherein there are no

 "While politicians have extolled the importance of capital punishment in